 Key actions

-Identify web authoring tools and review how well they support your accessibility goals.
+Identify and review web authoring tools.

-Review how well your authoring tools and processes support accessibility.
-As well as considering how the tools help create accessible content, review how they support content editors with disabilities.
-Content management systems (CMS) and templates have a fundamental impact on accessibility and are difficult to change later on.
-Also, consider other processes involved in the production of other online content for your website, for example, documents or video creation.
+Review how well authoring tools and processes support accessibility.
+In addition to considering how the tools help create accessible content, review how they might support content editing when used by individuals with disabilities.
+Content management systems (CMS) and templates have a fundamental impact on accessibility which may be difficult to change at a later iteration.
+Additionally, it is important to consider other processes involved in the production of other online content for your website, such as documents or video creation.

 Review organizational design and development resources.